Roaring Twenties: New infrastructure

 The automobile's dominance led to a new psychology celebrating mobility.
 Cars and trucks needed road construction, new bridges, and regular highway maintenance, largely funded by local and state government through taxes on gasoline.
 Farmers were early adopters as they used their pickups to haul people, supplies and animals.
 New industries were spun off—to make tires and glass and refine fuel, and to service and repair cars and trucks by the millions.
 New car dealers were franchised by the car makers and became prime movers in the local business community.
 Tourism gained an enormous boost, with hotels, restaurants and curio shops proliferating.

 Electrification, having slowed during the war, progressed greatly as more of the US and Canada was added to the electrical grid.
 Industries switched from coal power to electricity.
 At the same time, new power plants were constructed.
 In America, electricity production almost quadrupled.

 Telephone lines also were being strung across the continent.
 Indoor plumbing was installed for the first time in many homes, made possible due to modern sewer systems.

 Urbanization reached a milestone in the 1920 census, the results of which showed that slightly more Americans lived in urban areas, towns, and cities, populated by 2,500 or more people, than in small towns or rural areas.
 However, the nation was fascinated with its great metropolitan centers that contained about 15% of the population.
 The cities of New York and Chicago vied in building skyscrapers, and New York pulled ahead with its Empire State Building.
-The basic pattern of the modern white-collar job was set during the late-19th century, but it now became the norm for life in large and medium sized cities.
-Typewriters, filing cabinets, and telephones, brought many unmarried women into clerical jobs.
+The basic pattern of the modern white-collar job was set during the late-19th century, but it now became the norm for life in large and medium-sized cities.
+Typewriters, filing cabinets, and telephones brought many unmarried women into clerical jobs.
 In Canada, by the end of the decade, one in five workers were women.
 Interest in finding jobs, in the now ever-growing manufacturing sector of U.S. cities, became widespread among rural Americans.

 Society

 Suffrage

-With some exceptions, many countries expanded women's voting rights in representative and direct democracies across the world such as the United States, Canada, Great Britain and most major European countries in 1917–1921, as well as India.
-This influenced many governments and elections by increasing the number of voters.
+Many countries expanded women's voting rights, such as the United States, Canada, Great Britain, India, and various European countries in 1917–1921.
+This influenced many governments and elections by increasing the number of voters (but not doubling it, because many women did not vote during the early years of suffrage, as can be seen by the large drop in voter turnout).
 Politicians responded by focusing more on issues of concern to women, especially peace, public health, education, and the status of children.
-On the whole, women voted much like men, except they were more interested in peace.
+On the whole, women voted much like men, except they were more interested in peace, even when it meant appeasement.